-- This configuration menu is only available for users with the admin role! - Be careful not to lock all users of the Admin role.
+!
+Be careful not to lock all users of the Admin role.
 In this state, any user has access rights to configure the users!

-To manage the users, open the Users form in the Administration section of the main menu, see Figure 78.
+To manage the users, open the Users form in the Administration section of the main menu, see Figure 94.

-Figure 78: Users Administration Form
+Figure 94: Users Administration Form

 The first part of this configuration form contains an overview of all existing users.
-Table 72 describes the meaning of the buttons on every user's right.
+Table 77 describes the meaning of the buttons on every user's right.